xoors/design-guide/README.md

 + Communicate over network via 'technology agnostic' protocols
 + Stateless

-Make use of 'Domain Driven Design', which consists of:
+Make use of 'Domain-Driven Design', which consists of below building blocks:

++ **Entity** is an object with an individual identity, e.g. Customers, Items.
++ **Value Objects** do not have their own identity, e.g. Address, it makes sense only in the context of a specific customer.
++ **Aggregates** are composite domain objects.
+Aggregates are special importance of ...
++ **Services** contains business logic.
++ **Repositories** serve to access all entities.
+Typically, there is persistent database behind repository.
-+ Service layer
++ Factories
-+ Persistent / Data layer

 ### Service Gateway